cmry/gomi/README.md

 Editing `agenda.json` should be straightforward. `"agenda"`, as well as the ID numbers for each block (`01` and `02` here) remain unchanged.
-Blocks are applied horizontally, and make one column in your programme table.
+Blocks are applied horizontally, and make one row in your programme table.
 They are given a name and a time.
 If you provide `"sessions"`, these need to be ID'ed as well (`"s01"` - `"s05"` here).
-These will be applied vertically and will make up the rows in your programme.
+These will be applied vertically and will make up the columns in your programme.
 Give them a name and a location, and then manually fill out the `"blocks"` list with IDs from the `abstracts.xml` in accordance to which session they belong.
 If there are any indexing errors with less entries, please